 Turn your dough back out onto the floured surface and roll it into a large rectangle.
+This rolling pin is amazing for this!
 Sorry, my rectangle looks more like an oval.
 As you can tell, this isn’t an exact science.

 Then you are going to place all 12 rolls into a greased 11×13 baking dish.
-Let them rest and rise for about 30 minutes.
-While you are waiting, you can pre-heat the oven to 375 degrees F. Pop these into the oven for about 30 minutes until golden brown.
+Cover with a damp cloth and let them rest and rise for about 30 minutes.
+While you are waiting, you can preheat the oven to 375 degrees F. Pop these into the oven for about 30 minutes until golden brown.

-When the Strawberry Cinnamon Rolls are done baking, drizzle them with glaze.
+When the Strawberry Cinnamon Rolls are done baking, drizzle the top of the dough with glaze.
 Mmm…..

 Strawberry Cinnamon Rolls